OSOC-DEV/qt-sortnumber/README.md

 # Introduction
-This is a simple qt project based around the bubble sort algorithm.
+This is a simple QT project based around the bubble sort algorithm.

 # Getting Started